SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_250e4095-fa08-4101-bb02-e72f870fcbd1_do_not_edit_manually.md

     Detects the creation of a file in the C:\Datop folder, or DLL registering a file in the C:\Datop folder.
 Files located in the Datop folder are very characteristic of malspam execution related to Qakbot or SquirrelWaffle.
 Prerequisites are Logging for File Creation events, which can be done in the Sysmon configuration (events 11), for the first part of the pattern (TargetFilename).

     - **Effort:** elementary

-??? abstract "Malware Outbreak"

-    Spots a peak of malware detection by windows defender on this perimeter.

-    - **Effort:** advanced

 ??? abstract "Malware Persistence Registry Key"